react-native-webview/react-native-webview/docs/Reference.md

 ### `allowsProtectedMedia`[⬆](#props-index)

 Whether or not the Webview can play media protected by DRM.
-Default is false.
+Default is `false`.
-/!\ Setting this to false won't revoke the permission already granted to the current webpage.
-In order to do so, you'd have to reload the page as well. /!\
+⚠️ Setting this to `false` won't revoke the permission already granted to the current webpage.
+In order to do so, you'd have to reload the page as well. ⚠️

 | Type    | Required | Platform |
 | ------- | -------- | -------- |